jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (caa) a current manufacturer’s certificate for a modular component:
   (ca) a current national multiple-use approval issued under section 30F (including, in any particular case, any minor customisations permitted by regulations made under section 402(1)﻿(kc)):
   (d) a code compliance certificate issued under section 95:
+  (da) a recognition by the chief executive under section 272HA:
   (e) a certificate issued under any regulations made under the Electricity Act 1992 or the Gas Act 1992.
 (2) Subsection (3) applies if—
   (a) a building consent has been issued under section 72; and